WHAT TO DO IN MALLORCA, SPAIN

 Stroll Along the Ports

-I must honestly say that I prefer the calls and the beaches to the ports – however, they are very cute.
-Most of them are nice and you should see at least one of them, for example: Porto Colom, Porto Cristo or Porto Andratx which is a little bit bigger and on the west coast.
+Many cute ports wait for you to be discovered – so add that activity to your Mallorca itinerary.I must honestly say that I prefer the calls and the beaches to the ports – however, they are adorable.
+Most of them are nice, and you should see at least one of them, for example, Porto Colom, Porto Cristo, or Porto Andratx which is a little bit bigger and on the west coast.

 You can also do a lot of sightseeing there along with visiting restaurants and cafes.
 Overall, the ports provide a great place to chill and relax and so you have to add them to your Mallorca itinerary.